- We advise you to exercise normal security precautions in Malaysia overall.

 In planning your activities, consider the kinds of places known to be terrorist targets and the level of security provided.
 Possible targets include commercial and public places frequented by foreigners such as hotels, clubs, restaurants, bars, schools, markets, places of worship, outdoor recreation events and tourist areas.

-In addition to the current situation, the high threat of kidnapping remains in, but not limited to, the waters surrounding Sipadan Island, south of the town of Semporna.
-The threat is highest in the area between the towns of Sandakan and Tawau due to its proximity to the Sulu archipelago in the southern Philippines.
+The kidnapping threat includes dive sites and associated tourist facilities in the waters surrounding Sipadan Island, south of the town of Semporna.
+The kidnapping threat is highest in the area between the towns of Sandakan and Tawau due to its proximity to the Sulu archipelago in the southern Philippines.
+There are recent indications that extremists may be in the advanced stages of planning to kidnap foreigners from locations in this vicinity.

 In the past, the Abu Sayyaf Group, based in the southern Philippines, has kidnapped foreigners from the east coast of mainland Sabah, the islands (Sipadan and Mataking) and surrounding waters.
 Malaysian authorities have increased security in the region in response to these incidents.